LonghaoH/collager/README.md

     - This class represents a layer in the Collager project.
     - A Layer has a name, height, and width.
     - Filters can be applied to individual layers.

+The image "purple50x50.ppm" was created by me and I authorize it's use in this project.

+Contains code in the ImageUtil class written by Professor Lucia Nunez, who authorized it's use in this project.